INSTRUCTIONAL PHILOSOPHY AND APPROACH

 In this course, using primarily cardiovascular and renal physiology concepts, widely considered by first-year students as the most difficult to master, we will introduce you to strategies for connecting these concepts to your pre-veterinary education, to each other, and ultimately to critical thinking about real-life clinical problems, i.e. cases.

-The Vet School Bootcamp: Physiology will involve independent student review of “concept approach” video presentations connecting physiological principles to scientific concepts of pre-veterinary courses.
+The Vet School Bootcamp: Physiology will involve independent student review of “concept approach” video presentations connecting physiological principles to scientific concepts of pre-veterinary courses focusing on cardiovascular and renal physiology and fluid therapy concepts.
 All learning materials and course interactions will occur in a dedicated (Moodle) learning management system on VetMedAcademy.
 The second stage of each concept will include introduction of related case scenarios and then collective message board interchanges between fellow participants and faculty, and culminate with a live teleconference.
 All interactions will be recorded for your further benefit during your first year of veterinary school.
 A final case analysis will help you practice tying all elements together.

 Free e-texts: VetMedAcademy, through its partnership with Vet-Library, provides a variety of electronic textbooks through its online database to all members.
 Suggested Veterinary physiology and veterinary terminology e-texts will be available at no additional charge.